(Securing a reliable retirement).

 With sweeping pension and retirement reforms underway now in the UK, there is new freedom and flexibility on how people save for retirement and take an income when they stop work.
 These changes are due to take effect from April next year.

 It is a total overhaul for retirement planning which means that everyone aged over 55 with a defined contribution pension fund will be free to take their money whenever and wherever they like subject only to tax rules.
 The first 25% of a pension fund can be taken tax free but the rest is subject to income tax.
 The 55% death tax on money left in a pension fund is being scrapped for drawdown customers.

 Millions of people will be able to benefit from new rules guaranteeing free and impartial advice delivered by independent groups such as the Money Advice Service and The Pensions Advisory Service and pension companies are working hard to create new retirement income solutions.

-By clicking on the above two links, you are now departing from the regulatory site of IFS WM Ltd. Neither IFS WM Ltd nor Intrinsic Wealth Limited is responsible for the accuracy of the information contained within the site.
+By clicking on the above two links, you are now departing from the regulatory site of Carnegie Asset Management Ltd. Neither Carnegie Asset Management Ltd nor Intrinsic Wealth Limited is responsible for the accuracy of the information contained within the site.